๐Ÿฆ Cell Biology

 Regulation of Protein Synthesis

-• Feedback inhibition—end products can inhibit enzymes in their own synthesis pathway or repress their own gene transcription
+• Feedback inhibition: end products of a pathway can inhibit enzymes in their own synthesis pathway or repress transcription of their own gene.
+This creates a self-regulating loop.

-Compare: Transcriptional vs. Translational Regulation—transcriptional control is slower but more energy-efficient (no wasted mRNA), while translational control allows rapid responses using existing mRNA.
-Exam tip: bacteria rely heavily on translational control because they lack a nucleus to separate these processes.
+Compare: Transcriptional vs. Translational Regulation: transcriptional control is slower but more energy-efficient (no wasted mRNA), while translational control allows rapid responses using existing mRNA molecules.
+In bacteria, transcription and translation are coupled (they happen simultaneously) because there's no nuclear envelope separating the two processes.

 Quick Reference Table